: A cynical character who is nevertheless obstinately good

 - Conversed: "You know, for a character as cynical as Det.
 Lime, she seems to be awfully heroic."

-- Alternately: Remaining obstinately good feels good, causing her cynicism to slowly ebb away into a more idealistic mindset.
+- Deconstructed: Remaining obstinately good feels good, causing her cynicism to slowly ebb away into a more idealistic mindset.

-- Carol gets her ideas thrown back in her face by a Knight Templar or Fallen Hero who shares the same cynical beliefs as she does, forcing her to confront her own ideas and see how her attitude could create the same problems she despises.
+- Played For Drama: Carol gets her ideas thrown back in her face by a Knight Templar or Fallen Hero who shares the same cynical beliefs as she does, forcing her to confront her own ideas and see how her attitude could create the same problems she despises.

 The Knight in Sour Armor